regenrek/regenrek-blog-11ty/src/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 yarn add -D nuxt-purgecss
 ```

 Enable this module inside the `modules` section of your `nuxt.config.js`.
-You don't need to write an specific Tailwind Extractor since nuxt-purgecss does this by [default](https://github.com/Developmint/nuxt-purgecss#defaults){target="_blank" rel="noopener"}.
+You don't need to write a specific Tailwind Extractor since nuxt-purgecss does this by [default](https://github.com/Developmint/nuxt-purgecss#defaults){target="_blank" rel="noopener"}.

 ```bash
 {